harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

-- The control data start timestamp was missing in the API response, despite the presence of control data for the throughput metric when the overall analysis indicated "no analysis."
+- The control data start time stamp was missing in the API response, despite the presence of control data for the throughput metric when the overall analysis indicated "no analysis."
 (OIP-762)

   This issue has been resolved.
-The control data timestamp is now included in the API response, even if the overall analysis status is "no analysis".
+The control data time stamp is now included in the API response, even if the overall analysis status is "no analysis".

 - Fixed an issue where users could not specify runtime inputs for some advanced settings (such as the looping strategy) in step groups and step group templates.
 With this fix, runtime inputs are supported for all advanced step group settings.
 (CDS-77246, ZD-49339, ZD-49427)